bsung1/fetch_case_bsung/README.md

 ---
 ## Queries to answer business questions (Question 2)
-To answer the questions, I used pyspark - although I provided Spark SQL in the 'fetch_assignment.ipynb' notebook to demonstrate my abilities in SQL.
+To answer the questions, I used pyspark - although I provided Spark SQL in the [notebook] (fetch_assignment.ipynb) to demonstrate my abilities in SQL.

 What are the top 5 brands by receipts scanned for most recent month?